On the chaos game of Iterated Function Systems: Deterministic chaos game

 We will assume now that $A$ is a strict attractor and consider $K$ in $\mathcal{B}(A)$.
 As above we have that $h(A) \subset U$.
 We claim that there exists a neighborhood $V$ of $A$ such that $h(V) \subset U$.
 Indeed, it suffices to note that $h$ is a continuous map and hence $h^{-1}(U)$ is an open set containing the compact set $A$.
 Since $A$ is a strict attractor, $F^n(K)\to A$ in the Vietoris topology and in particular, there is $f\in \Gamma$ such that $f(K)\subset V$.
 Thus, taking $g=h\circ f \in \Gamma$, it follows that $g(K) \subset h(V) \subset U$. \end{proof}

 \begin{rem} If $A$ is strongly fibred we have proved that one can contract any compact set in $A$.
-In particular we can contracts $A$ and this implies that there exists some generator $f_i$ such that $f_i(A)\not=A$. \end{rem}
+In particular we can contract $A$ and this implies that there exists some generator $f_i$ such that $f_i(A)\not=A$. \end{rem}

-Now, we give an example of an IFS defined on $S^1$ whose unique attractor is the whole space (that is the IFS is minimal) and it is contractible but not strongly-fibred.
+Now, we give an example of an IFS defined on $S^1$ whose unique strict attractor is the whole space (that is the IFS is minimal) and it is well-fibred but not strongly-fibred.
 This example shows that these two properties are not equivalent.
 See also Corollary~\ref{cor-forward-backward} at the end of this subsection.

 \begin{example} Consider the IFS generated by two diffeomorphisms $g_1, g_2$, where $g_1$ is rotation with irrational rotation number and $g_2$ is an orientation preserving diffeomorphism with a unique fixed point $p$ such that $Dg_2(p)=1$ and $\alpha$-limit set and $\omega$-limit set of each point $q \in S^1$ is equal to $\{p\}$.
 Clearly, the IFS acts minimally on $S^1$ and have no common invariant measure thus $A=S^1$ is the attractor.
 Since $g_1$ and $g_2$ map $S^1$ onto itself, it follows that for each $\omega \in \Omega$, the fiber $A_\omega =S^1$.
-This implies that $S^1$ is not strongly-fibred, but it still contractible.
-Indeed, let $K$ any compact so that $K\not= S^1$.
+This implies that $S^1$ is not strongly-fibred, but it still well-fibred.
+Indeed, let $K$ be any compact set so that $K\not= S^1$.
 Then, there is an open arc $J$ of $S^1$ which is not dense in $S^1$ such that $K\subset J$.
 If $J$ contains the fixed point $p$, there is an integer $n$ such that $g_1^n(J)$ does not contain $p$.
 So, without less of generality, we may assume that $p \not\in J$.
 Now, it is easy to see that $g_2^k(J)$ tends to $p$ as $k \to \infty$.
-This implies that $S^1$ is contractile. \end{example}
+This implies that $A=S^1$ is well-fibred. \end{example}

-Above example is based in the fact that the attractor $A$ satisfies that $f_i(A)=A$ for all $i=1,\dots,k$.
+Above example is based on the fact that $A$ satisfies that $f_i(A)=A$ for all $i=1,\dots,k$.
 The above proposition and the following show that if $f_i(A)$ is not equals to $A$ for some generator $f_i$ then both properties are equivalent.